rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Logging and debugging requirements

-There is no Logging mechanism handled in TVSetting HAL.
-As of now printf() is used to to dump the TVSetting HAL logs.
+There is no logging mechanism handled and printf() must be used.

 ## Memory and performance requirements

-TV Settings HAL must not contribute to excessive memory and CPU utilization while configuring Picture Quality settings.
+This interface is required not to cause excessive memory and CPU utilization.

 ## Quality Control

-TV Settings HAL implementation should perform static analysis, our preferred tool is Coverity.
+- This interface is required to perform static analysis, our preferred tool is Coverity.
 - Have a zero-warning policy with regards to compiling.
 All warnings should be treated as error.
 - Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
 - HAL Tests will endeavour to create worst case scenarios to assist investigations
+- Copyright validation is required to be performed, e.g.: Black duck, FossID.

 ## Licensing

-TV Settings HAL implementation is expected to get released under the Apache License 2.0.
+This interface is expected to get released under the Apache License 2.0.

 ## Build Requirements

-TV Settings HAL source code must be built by linking the shared library(libtvsettings-hal.so).
+TV Settings HAL source code must build into a shared library and must be named as libtvsettings-hal.so.

 ## Variability Management

-Any changes in the APIs should be reviewed and approved by COMCAST.
+Any changes in the APIs should be reviewed and approved by component architects.

 ## Platform or Product Customization

-Product or platform specification requirements for a specific product can be handled in TV Settings HAL and modified in the config file.
+Product or platform specification requirements will be handled in vendor specific config file.

 # Interface API Documentation

-API documentation will be provided.
+API documentation will be provided by Doxygen.

 ## Theory of operation and key concepts